-Our guide Self-employed or an employee?
-(IR336) will help explain the tax differences between the two.
-You can find this at www.ird.govt.nz (search keyword: IR336).
+Our guide Selfemployed or an employee? - IR336 will help explain the tax differences between the two.
+You can find this at ird.govt.nz/formsguides

 Employees

 An employee is someone who works for you and you determine when, where and how they do their work.